Top Locations In Plovdiv You Can Visit For Free With City Card

 In the museum part on the second floor, there are pictures of some of the most famous Bulgarian artists from the late 19th and the beginning of the 20th century.

 The museum in Art Centre Philippopolis is a great example of one of the largest museums and galleries in Europe and the world.
 It is a popular venue for presentations of books, seminars, cocktails, wedding receptions and corporate events.
-The fully restored Renaissance house is not only a mausoleum of art but a place for meetings and cultural life.
+The fully restored National Revival house is not only a mausoleum of art but a place for meetings and cultural life.

 8/ Trakart Research Centre Museum